AyoubBrm/ai-face-detect-and-custom-data-set/README.md

 1- python train.py

-# Ensure your dataset is prepared and formatted for YOLO.
+2- Ensure your dataset is prepared and formatted for YOLO.

-1- Modify train.py to adjust training parameters such as epochs, batch size, and dataset path.
+3- Modify train.py to adjust training parameters such as epochs, batch size, and dataset path and replace a FACE.DET.v3i.yolov11 folder with your data set .

 # 🏃 Running Face Detection